Can text-heavy content ever be learner-friendly?

 3. Utilise icons

-Consistently apply headings, subheadings, bullet points, and other formatting elements.
+Apply headings, subheadings, bullet points and formatting styles consistently throughout.

 The strength of multimedia

-Multimedia such as images, videos, and interactive graphics promote learners’ engagement, help visualise abstract ideas, and deepen their understanding.
+Multimedia such as images, videos, and interactive elements promote engagement, bring abstract ideas to life, and deepen understanding.

-Multimedia won’t magically make your text-heavy slide attractive.
+Multimedia won’t magically make a text-heavy slide engaging.
 You need to be mindful of how you use it.

 Top tip #4: Embrace the power of visuals